 Outside the exam rooms in the exterior hallway is a computer station for each exam room, where learners read the patient information before entering and return to complete a post-encounter activity, such as reading lab results or writing a note on their findings for the patient’s chart.
-This all takes place using a sophisticated computerized system.

-The Monitor Room gives faculty observers the chance to watch and listen in on a student's patient encounters via live or recorded video feed.
+A Monitor Room gives faculty observers the chance to watch and listen in on a student's patient encounters via live or recorded video feed.
 They can also complete a checklist on the student's performance and write feedback.
 Later, students can view their checklists, typed feedback, and videos from the Monitor Room.

 All 22 exam rooms--each equipped with 2 ceiling-mounted video cameras and microphones--can be observed from the Master Control Room.
 Here, Standardized Patient Program staff can monitor individual rooms, announce time reminders, control the start of video recording, and chart the students' progress through their encounters.